orangeduck/mpc/README.md

 mpc_parser_t* mpc_not_else(mpc_parser_t* a, mpc_dtor_t da, mpc_lift_t lf);
 ```

 Returns a parser with the following behaviour.
-If parser `a` succeeds, the it fails.
-If parser `a` fails, then it succeeds and returns `NULL` (or the result of lift function `lf`).
+If parser `a` succeeds, the it fails and consumes no input.
+If parser `a` fails, then it succeeds, consumes no input and returns `NULL` (or the result of lift function `lf`).
 Destructor `da` is used to destroy the result of `a` on success.

 * * *